Patting and side settling – how to settle your baby to sleep with this technique

 Or may be you have found yourself being that parent who has resorted to driving with her in her car seat in the middle of the night hoping she will finally drop off to sleep.

-What I would like to do is set some fact straight about sleeping for babies under 4 months old.
-The fact of the matter is, most babies under the age of four months are going to need some help and assistance to fall asleep by you.
-This is completely normal and in fact should be expected.
+What I would like to do is set some facts straight about sleeping for babies under four months old.
+The truth of the matter is, most babies under the age of four months are going to need some help and assistance to fall asleep by you.
+At this age, it is entirely reasonable and expected.

 I know you will have heard somewhere that you could be causing and forming negative sleep associations, ‘bad habits’ as some like to refer to them as, making you even more aware and conscious of the need to have them ‘self-settle’.
 The truth is, this age is where they are still having to learn the art to falling asleep.